opencog/sensory/README.md

 ### Status
-***Version 0.3.1*** -- Experimental.
-Basic demos actually work.
-Overall low-level parts of the architecture and implementation seem ok-ish.
-The upper-level parts have not yet been designed.
+***Version 0.4.0*** -- Experimental.
+Initial design will now be called "Version Zero".
+Basic demos for Version Zero all work.
+The overall low-level architecture seemed ok-ish, but flaws have become apparent, and so a "Version One" is being designed.

+The upper-level abstractions remain opaque and have not yet been designed.
 The grand questions above remain mysterious, but are starting to clarify.

-Provides:
+Version Zero provides:
 * Basic interactive terminal I/O stream.
 * Basic File I/O stream.
 * Prototype Filesystem navigation stream.